ZentaChain/zentalk-node/README.md

 ## Overview

-ZenTalk Node is a command-line tool that allows you to run relay and mesh storage nodes for the ZenTalk decentralized messaging network.
+Zentalk-Node is a command-line tool that allows you to run relay and mesh storage nodes for the Zentalk decentralized messaging network.
 By running a node, you contribute to the network's infrastructure and earn CHAIN token rewards.

 ## Features